zmknox/zmknox.github.io/privacy.md

 ## For All apps and sites:
 ##### _Last Updated April 24, 2021_

-"We", "I", "me", "my", "us", "Zachary Knox", and "Zach Knox" all refer to Zachary Knox for purposes of this Privacy Policy.
+"We", "I", "me", "my", "us", "Zachary Knox", and "{{ site.firstName }} Knox" all refer to Zachary Knox for purposes of this Privacy Policy.

 #### California Online Privacy Protection Act Compliance
 We comply with the California Online Privacy Protection Act.
 We therefore will not distribute your personal information to outside parties without your consent.